Holland, land of the windmills

 The Netherlands must be experienced from a bicycle saddle

 There is something for everyone to see in Holland.
-Visit the many museums, go cycling through the tulip fields, sailing along the Dutch waterway and sleeping in a palace hotel.
+Visit the many museums, go cycling through the tulip fields, sail along the Dutch waterway and sleep in a palace hotel.
 And remember All Dutch speak good English and are very friendly.

-Thanks to the Dutch Tourist Office for text and inspiration, Much more about the Netherlands in 2018!
+Thanks to the Dutch Tourist Office for inspiration, Much more about the Netherlands to come!

 Briefly about Holland